hello-openshift-vault/external-secrets-operator-example/README.md

 $ oc get pods -n external-secrets && oc get pods -n vault-server
 ```

-Run this script to deploy:
+Once all the pods are "Ready", run this script to deploy:

 ```bash
 $ ./deploy.sh